chaoss/website/Knowledge Bases/Getting Started/README.md

 2. New Contributor Slack Channel - We have a Slack Channel!
 And so many working group focused channels within it.
 BUT, we've reserved one ESPECIALLY for newcomers, and our community is highly responsive within it.
 This is the [Slack channel](https://chaoss-workspace.slack.com/join/shared_invite/zt-dqeab4ab-4XrH51rc4y_WXjN~uI~6rA#/).
 And THIS is the channel within a channel, called "#office-hours" where you'll be welcomed!
 [Newcomers #office-hours channel in the CHAOSS Slack](https://chaoss-workspace.slack.com/archives/C0207C3RETX)
 3. Software -->

-### Contributor Handbook Knowledge Base
+### New Contributor Knowledge Base

-The contributor handbook is sorted into Topic Areas...
+The new contributor knowledge base is sorted into Topic Areas...